lmsalaudeen/participantsDB/participantsProject.md

 ## Creating a view with a result set for analysis

 Suppose you are a researcher collecting and storing information about patients, and you want to send your data to your data analyst or bioinformatician to analyse.
-The onus falls on you to remove identifiable information of the patients.
+The onus is on you to remove identifiable information of the patients.
 So I created a view called participants_dataAnalyst to include all the patient data without identifiable information.
 Since the database also now has a calculated bmi column, I left out the height and weight column.

 ``` sql
 -- A view to merge all tables but hide identifiable info